-The paddock(s) that will be used by weaners after the autumn break should previously only be grazed by goats or sheep that have received an effective summer drench, or adult cattle (over 12 months old).
-To minimize contamination with worm eggs, graze only for 30 days after each drench is given.
+In January the paddock(s) that will be used by weaners after the autumn break should previously only be grazed by goats\ or sheep that have received an effective summer drench, or adult cattle (over 12 months old).
+To minimise contamination with worm eggs, graze only for 30 days after each drench is given.
 A similar stocking rate to continuous stocking will be achieved by stocking at 21⁄2-3 times your normal stocking rate.